davendw49/Awesome-Long-Context-Language-Modeling/README.md

 > Rather than relying on a fixed context window, some models use a sliding window approach.
 They process the text in smaller chunks, capturing local dependencies within each window and passing relevant information between adjacent windows.

 - Efficient Long-Text Understanding with Short-Text Models
+- LongCoder: A Long-Range Pre-trained Language Model for Code Completion

 #### Meta-Learning and Few-Shot Learning
 > These techniques aim to enable models to learn from limited examples of long-context tasks, potentially generalizing better to longer sequences.